 In the light of all that has been revealed in Studies 1-8, the rest of the series will provide an ongoing journey into the Spirit-given out-workings of Divine grace.
 Studies 9-25 will bring a comprehensively proclaimed biblical pathway into the personal, relational and vocational outworking of all that Study 8 has declared.
-As always, the goal will be maximum enjoyment of that freedom and fullness into which the saints are called-for the pleasure, glory and praise of the Triune One who, every moment, gives us life and breath and everything else!
+As always, the goal will be maximum enjoyment of that freedom of spirit, fullness of life and wholeness of being into which the saints are called-for the pleasure, glory and praise of the Triune One who, every moment, gives us life and breath and everything else!

-© Colin Jones [revised 12-8-22]
+© Colin Jones [revised 1-1-24]